Knowledge Hub

 Right to capital

-The holders of growth shares won’t receive anything when the company is sold unless the hurdle amount has been reached.
+Holders of growth shares won’t receive any proceeds upon the sale of the company unless the hurdle amount is reached.

 Right to vote